GeomScale/volesti/paper.md

 bodies are fundamental operations that appear in optimization, finance, engineering, artificial intelligence, and machine learning.
-We present `volesti`, a C++ library that delivers efficient implementations of  state-of-the-art, mainly randomized, algorithms to sample from general logconcave distributions.
+We present `volesti`, a C++ library that delivers efficient implementations of  state-of-the-art, mainly randomized, algorithms to sample from general logarithmically concave (or log-concave) distributions.
 Based on these routines, we can estimate the volume of convex bodies in high dimensions, round them, and compute multidimensional integrals over them.
 The backbone of our library consists of Monte Carlo algorithms, which are randomized algorithms, the output of which can be incorrect with (usually very small) error probability; thus, we also provide several high-dimensional statistical tests to certify and verify the output.

-The focus of `volesti`' is scalability in high dimensions, that, depending on the problem at hand, could range from hundreds to thousands of dimensions.
+The focus of `volesti` is scalability in high dimensions, that, depending on the problem at hand, could range from hundreds to thousands of dimensions.
 Another novelty is the ability to handle a variety of different inputs for the constrained support of the various distributions.